luthermonson/go-proxmox/README.md

 # Proxmox API Client Go Package
+Join the community to discuss the client development, usage, the proxmox API or tooling in the [#go-proxmox](https://gophers.slack.com/archives/C05920LDDD3) channel on the Gophers Slack and see the [self generated docs](https://pkg.go.dev/github.com/luthermonson/go-proxmox) for more usage details.

-A Go package to consume the Proxmox VE api2/json.
-Inspiration drawn from the existing [Telmate](https://github.com/Telmate/proxmox-api-go/tree/master/proxmox) package but looking to improve in the following ways.
+A Go package containing a client for [Proxmox VE](https://www.proxmox.com/).
+The client implements [/api2/json](https://pve.proxmox.com/pve-docs/api-viewer/index.html) and inspiration was drawn from the existing
+[Telmate](https://github.com/Telmate/proxmox-api-go/tree/master/proxmox) package but looking to improve in the following ways...
 * Treated as a proper standalone go package
 * Types and JSON marshal/unmarshalling for all end points
 * Full Testing, unit testing and integration tests against an API endpoint